manya-bhatt/manya-bhatt/README.md

 ### Deepfake Detection using CNN & GAN

-* Developed a deep learning-based system for detecting manipulated media.
-* Used CNN and GAN concepts for image analysis and classification.
+Artificial Intelligence project focused on detecting manipulated media using deep learning techniques.

 ### College Event Management System

-* Built a web-based platform for event registration and management.
-* Technologies: HTML, CSS, JavaScript, PHP, MySQL.
+Web-based application for managing events, registrations, and user interactions.

 ### Cricket Score Calculator

-* Developed a responsive cricket scoring application.
-* Technologies: HTML, CSS, JavaScript.
+Interactive web application for calculating and managing cricket scores.

 ---

 ## 🎯 Career Objective

-Seeking opportunities in Software Development where I can apply my technical skills, contribute to impactful projects, and continue learning modern technologies.
+Seeking opportunities in Software Development where I can apply my technical skills, contribute to meaningful projects, and continue growing as a developer.

 ---